alaanvv/3Dinator/readme.md

 Those meshes were made **manually**, so this **bottle** <br>
 is more amazing than the whole code <br>

-I changed the normal projection matrix for a vector because <br>
-it seems to be faster and cleaner (maybe idk) <br>

 Since I'm using `.obj` files now, I'll let the bottle live here